Daniel-Duffy/MorphoShell/README.md

 <p align="center">
 <img src="./images/banner_pic_after_gimp.png" width="70%">
 </p>
-[This project is still under construction!
-In the meantime, I'm always happy to help if you want to get MorphoShell up and running right now though; my email address is in the MorphoShell handbook.]

 MorphoShell simulates elastic shells as they deform.
 It calculates forces from an elastic stretch+bend energy, and evolves a triangulated mesh accordingly, via damped Newtonian dynamics.
-Such dynamics are more directly physical than those in many other codes, which is good for both understanding your results and making nice videos of them:
+Such dynamics are more directly physical than those in many other codes, which means they capture elastic instabilities unusually well, and is also good for both understanding your results and making nice videos of them:

 <br>
 <br>